collective/diazotheme.startup/README.rst

   `diazotheme.bootstrap`_ package.

-- **Startup Classic HTML5 Boilerplate Initializr** Theme, it's a bare bones diazo theme that just gives you normalization and default text styling based on `Classic H5BP template`_.
+- **Startup Classic HTML5 Boilerplate Initializr** Theme, it's a bare bones diazo theme that just gives you normalization and default text styling based on `Classic H5BP Initializr`_ template.

-  The H5BP theme css and html has not been altered from the download, so with new versions it should be a matter of dropping in new files.
+  The **H5BP** theme css and html has not been altered from the download, so with new versions it should be a matter of dropping in new files.

 - **Startup Responsive Initializr** Theme, it's a responsive option based on the